kustomzone/lit-gpt/tutorials/convert_lit_models.md

 > all examples use the Meta Llama-2-7b-chat-hf checkpoints and Alpaca dataset during finetuning

 > [!NOTE]\
-> finetuned checkpoints will be saved to a subdirectory in a main directory named `out` e.g. finetuning with adapter_v2 will save checkpoints in `out/adapter_v2/alpaca`. that new subdirectory is used as the `--checkpoint_dir` argument provided to convert_lit_checkpoint
+> finetuned checkpoints will be saved to a subdirectory in a main directory named `out` e.g. finetuning with adapter_v2 will save checkpoints in `out/adapter_v2/alpaca`. that new subdirectory is used as the `--out_dir` argument provided to convert_lit_checkpoint

 ### Full Finetuning